creativewave/react-utils/README.md

 The first [`CallbackRef`](https://reactjs.org/docs/refs-and-the-dom.html#callback-refs) should be used to define `root`, ie. an ancestor containing the `Element`s to scroll into view, defined with the second callback ref, obtained by executing the higher order function with a unique identifier for each `Element` to scroll into view.

 Both should be used.
 To set `document` as `root`, the corresponding callback ref should be executed without an argument.
-See [`useIntersectionObserver`](#useIntersectionObserver) to know why, as it is used to set the previous/next `Element` to scroll into view when an `Element` enters in the viewport of `root`.
+See [`useIntersectionObserver`](#useIntersectionObserver) to know why, since this hook is used to set the previous/next `Element` to scroll into view when an `Element` enters in the viewport of `root`.

 `Ref` is a React object ref containing the current `IntersectionObserver`.